 As an Examiner for the National Association of Teachers of Dance, a Fellow of the Imperial Society of Teachers of Dance, Adjudicator for the World Dance Council, British Dance Council, Ballroom Dancers’ Federation and a founder member of the International Dance Sport Judges and Trainers Association, what Len doesn’t know about dance isn’t worth knowing.

-Len has made numerous TV and radio appearances in the UK but one of his greatest was surely winning Celebrity Weakest Link.
+Len has made numerous TV and radio appearances in the UK but one of his greatest was his Documentary about The Titanic, and also doing Who Do You Think You Are? and not to mention, Len Goodman's Dancing Feet.
 He has also appears on the Royal Variety Show, BBC Breakfast, GMTV, Lorraine Kelly show, The Wright Stuff, Ready Steady Cook, Would I Lie to You?
-What Are you Like?, Alan Titmarsh Show, Richard and Judy and The Jonathon Ross Show.
-Millions of people have been entertained on BBC2’s It Takes Two, where Len has tried, without much success, to teach the presenter Claudia Winkleman to dance.
+What Are you Like?, Celebrity Weakest Link, Alan Titmarsh Show, Richard and Judy and I Love My Country.
+Millions of people have been entertained on BBC2’s It Takes Two, where Len has tried, without much success, to teach the presenter former Claudia Winkleman to dance.
 In America Len has appears on Entertainment Tonight, E Entertain, Good Morning America and Larry King Live.

 Len has also released an instructional DVD, Dance with Len Goodman and has written his autobiography, Better Late than Never.
 He also has another new book "Len's Lost London".